eesmer/CyberSecurity-Glossary/security-policies.md

 This action blocks uncontrolled updates but it does not resolve the underlying vulnerability.<br>
 In such cases, external protection mechanisms such as WAF, IPS, or strict port filtering should be applied until the package can be safely updated.
 The hold command is not a security mechanism on its own, but it can serve as an administrative control technique when immediate patching is not feasible.<br>

+> ## 4.
+Vulnerability and Risk Management

+Risk management is the process of **identifying, measuring, and addressing** the threats and vulnerabilities that may affect an organization's information systems.
+This process is not limited to technical scanning results — it also includes aspects such as **business continuity, regulatory compliance, and resource allocation**.

+- ### Objectives of the Risk Management Policy
+  - Vulnerability Identification
+    - Automated Scans
+    - Manual Assessments
+  - Risk Analysis
+  - Risk Prioritization
+  - Risk Response Strategies

+- ###### Vulnerability Identification
+Organizations should perform both **automated and manual vulnerability scans** at the system and application levels.

+- ###### Automated Scans
+  - Open-source tools: OpenVAS, Nikto, Nmap
+  - Commercial tools: Nessus, Qualys, Nexpose

+- ###### Manual Scans
+  - Configuration reviews
+  - Port and service validation
+  - Custom security testing scenarios